 9 OPUS 10 - Was this the instrumental title track for the album that never materialized?
 It became "Anthem" in CHESS.

 10 RIKKY ROCK N' ROLLER - Rikky is having fun, still working on her first million.

 11 ROCK N' ROLL BAND - Music unites people and brings happiness.
 These songs contain scenarios with action between characters.
 A blueprint for "Voulez-Vous."

-12 RUBBER BALL MAN - A galloping bass and the slapping drums of disco in an age of polyester.
+12 RUBBER BALL MAN - A galloping bass and the slapping drums of disco.

-13 SUPER TROUPER - ABBA released Super Trouper as their 7th studio album.
-They had toured Europe, U.S., Australia, and Japan.
+13 SUPER TROUPER - Super Trouper was ABBA's 7th album.
+They had toured Europe, Australia, the United States & Japan.
 They were tired!
-In the title track, Bjorn admits the discomforts of touring and performing before large audiences.
-One special person is worth an audience of 20,000.
-By now, Bjorn and Agnetha were estranged, and Bjorn's special woman was Lena Kallersjo.
-It was she whom he called from Glasgow.
-Bjorn and Lena stayed married and have 2 children.
-The super trouper is the big spotlight, but ABBA was the real trouper for going on with the show.
+Bjorn admits the discomforts of touring and performing before large audiences.
+One special person is worth more than an audience of 20,000.
+Bjorn is with Lena now, and it was she he called from Glasgow.
+The super trouper is the big spotlight, although ABBA is the real trouper.
 An acappella intro!

 Musical instruments in ABBA songs: